pyvista/pyvista-tutorial/_sources/tutorial/06_vtk/a_1_transition_vtk.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 143-149
+GENERATED FROM PYTHON SOURCE LINES 138-144

 PointSet Construction
 ^^^^^^^^^^^^^^^^^^^^^
 PyVista heavily relies on NumPy to efficiently allocate and access VTK's C arrays.
-For example, to create an array of points within VTK one would normally loop through all the points of a list and supply that to a  `vtkPoints`_ class.
+For example, to create an array of points within VTK one would normally loop through all the points of a list and supply that to a  :vtk:`vtkPoints` class.
 For example:

 ..
-GENERATED FROM PYTHON SOURCE LINES 149-165
+GENERATED FROM PYTHON SOURCE LINES 144-160

 .. code-block:: Python